wilkens-teaching/info3350-f20/README.md

 #### Academic integrity

 Each student in this course is expected to abide by the Cornell University [Code of Academic Integrity](http://theuniversityfaculty.cornell.edu/academic-integrity/).
 Any work submitted by a student in this course for academic credit will be the student's own work unless specifically and explicitly permitted otherwise.

+Using other people's code is an important part of programming but, for group projects, the code should be substantially the work of the group members (except for standard libraries).
+Any code used in projects that was not written by the group members should be placed in separate files and clearly labeled with their source
+URLs.
+If you have benefitted from online resources such as examples or StackOverflow answers, list the URLs in comments in your own code, even if you did not directly copy anything.

+Project work that relates to your other classes or research is encouraged, but you may not recycle assignments.
+There must be no doubt that the work you turn in for this class was done for this class.
+Whn in doubt, consult with me during office hours.

 #### Disabilities